-All those hormones can lead to unwanted breakouts, but some acne products are unsafe to use during pregnancy, so before you try anything, talk to your doctor.
-Prescription medications like Accutane, Retin-A and tetracycline are definite no-nos.
-And the jury’s out on over-the-counter creams, since they haven’t been tested specifically on pregnant women (yup, you find that a lot with products).
-Ingredients like benzoyl peroxide and salicylic acid can be absorbed into the bloodstream, so they’re not worth the risk either.
+Obviously, your hormones are all out of whack by now, and that might mean pimples reminiscent of those you got back in high school.
+The cruel joke, of course, is that some acne products are unsafe to use during pregnancy, so before you use anything, check it with your doctor.
+Prescription medications like Retin-A and tetracycline are definite no-nos.
+The jury’s out on over-the-counter creams, since they haven’t been tested specifically on pregnant women (yup, you find that a lot with products).
+While some experts believe low concentrations of ingredients like benzoyl peroxide and salicylic acid may pose low risk, others recommend avoiding altogether to be safe.
 “You can safely use lactic acid, tea tree oil or sulfur to treat acne,” Schweiger says.
 Don’t touch, pick or squeeze pimples—wash with a mild cleanser twice a day and use steam to clear clogged pores.
-For more on treating acne during pregnancy, go here.
+Read more on treating acne during pregnancy here.

 If you’ve got red, itchy skin, it’s important not to ignore it.
-Itchy feet and hands could be a sign of cholestasis of pregnancy, a scary complication that can cause liver problems for baby.
+Itchy feet and hands could be a sign of cholestasis of pregnancy, a complication that can cause liver problems for baby.
 Your doctor can do a simple blood test to make sure that’s not causing your rash.
 Another common pregnancy rash is PUPPP (pruritic urticarial papules and plaques of pregnancy), which often starts in the abdomen and spreads from there.
 PUPPP is actually harmless to baby, but it will be completely aggravating for you.
 We’ve got full details on how to deal with it here.

 Melissa Schweiger is a New York City-based beauty writer and the coauthor of Belli Beautiful: The Essential Guide to the Safest Health and Beauty Products for Pregnancy, Mom, and Baby